-The problem is that he isn’t.
-While Khan and Jones are right to seek justice for the normalisation or even glorification of people linked to the slave trade in modern Britain, it is incorrect to link Thomas Guy to the slave trade.
-The truth is that Guy, a prominent philanthropist in the late 1600s, used his money to buy pay-tickets for English seamen in the 1670s.
+Guy’s links to slavery are… complicated.
+He used his money to buy pay-tickets for English seamen in the 1670s.
 This was a form of government bond, insofar as he was directly paying English sailors’ wages with the promise of interest payouts.
 However, thirty years after his investment, the government decided to restructure debt by converting it into equity: namely, stocks in the government-run South Sea Company.

-That is why I am doubly critical of the University’s decision yesterday to remove Thomas Guy’s statue from campus.
 There are strains of racism at the core of many departments and faculties King’s which impact thousands of students on all campuses.
-I fear that Ed Byrne and others have only decided to remove Guy’s statue as an easy to avoid asking any difficult questions of themselves.
-Our university’s leaders have hidden behind a lie so they can wait for this to blow over.
+Every time students try to engage in decolonizing the curriculum, challenging academics’ biases and prejudices, or confronting King’s history, the university has systematically slammed the brakes.
+I fear that Ed Byrne and others have only decided to remove Guy’s statue as an extremely easy way to avoid asking any difficult questions of themselves.
+This one move was good enough, and symbolic enough for them, and will probably be forgotten by next year.

 King’s can do better in so many ways, and has an important role to play in society.
 Our researchers, teachers, and students will shape the world to come, and if we are actually committed to dismantling institutional racism, then we must change the way we learn and teach.
-King’s have ultimately drawn a false conclusion about a philanthropist to avoid having to make any real change, and that is embarrassing.
-Put the statue back up, and let’s begin learning from our mistakes instead of hiding from change.
+King’s have ultimately made a hasty judgement on someone we can’t erase our links to, to avoid having to make any real change, and that is embarrassing.
+Let’s begin learning from our mistakes instead of hiding from change.

 Footnote: For posterity and historiographical clarity, I wish to quickly lay out the short historiography here.
 I used Elizabeth Donnan’s 1930 “The Early Days of the South Sea Company” as reference material which explains the debt-for-credit swap and details the Company’s role as an unprofitable debt holding company in Chapter 1.
 As well as noting the five-year obligation on many stocks, the book makes a point to say that Thomas Guy selling his shares at high market before the South Sea bubble burst in 1920 was the earliest he could sell his shares (p.140).
 The 2010 article by King’s College London’s Roger Jones (a doctor, not a historian), which many have used to “prove” that Guy profited off his shares, not only skips the debt-for-credit swap, but cites I.C McManus’s paper “The Wealth of Distinguished Doctors: Retrospective Survey” as proof of Guy’s profiteering, even though McManus’s timeframe was 1860-2001 (136 years after Guy’s death) and does not mention Thomas Guy.